mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 The key insight to understand Tamaraw's optimality is that it achieves one such optimal transform by delaying traffic below a circuit's throughput.
-By doing this, it creates a queue that is rarely empty, allowing it to produce such provably optimal transforms with minimal overhead.
+By doing this, it creates a queue that is rarely empty, allowing it to produce a provably optimal transform with minimal overhead.
 As [Section 1.2](#12-layering-model-and-deployment-constraints) explains, this queue cannot be maintained on the live Tor network without risk of out-of-memory conditions at relays.